stefanobrolli/studious-umbrella/README.txt

 ***********************  WARNING ***********************

 This code does not initialize the Dyson matrix very efficiently.
 This limits the maximum dimension of the model space to D < 20 (at least on my 16GB laptop).
-I never needed to go to model spaces larger than D = 10, however, if you do need large model spaces for your research project (or any other reason) please email me at stefano.brolli@unimi.it and we can work together on a more efficient extension of the code that can handle larger model spaces.
+I have never needed to go to model spaces larger than D = 10, however, if you do need large model spaces for your research project (or any other reason) please email me at stefano.brolli@unimi.it.
+We can work together on a more efficient version of the code that can handle larger model spaces.

 ********************************************************